Can tablets help you to stop drinking alcohol? Look here for the various approved pharmaceutical medication to stop drinking alcohol.

-Alcohol misuse is currently the biggest risk factor for death, ill-health and disability in 15-49-year-olds within the UK.
+Alcohol misuse is currently the biggest risk factor for death, ill health and disability in 15-49-year-olds in the UK.

 In 2018, in England alone, NHS doctors issued 147, 436 prescriptions for pills to help people stop drinking.
 This does not even include prescriptions issued for alcohol detoxification.
 It only covers medications that support alcohol abstinence.